Blagai/Blagai/README.md

 Most of the tools I make are because I'm lazy and need to automate my shit.
 Other stuff I make is either because I want it to exist and it doesn't, or out of boredom.

-If you want to help me with anything hit me up on Discord @chloethebitch
+If you want to help me with anything or have any cool ideas hit me up on Discord @chloethebitch